ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     means of determining convergence.

 * ``gmres.verbose_int`` (`int`, default: 2)
-    When `implicit_evolve.nonlinear_sovler = newton`, this sets the verbosity of the AMReX::GMRES linear solver.
+    When `implicit_evolve.nonlinear_solver = newton`, this sets the verbosity of the AMReX::GMRES linear solver.
 The default value of 2 gives maximumal verbosity and information about the residual are printed to the screen at each GMRES iteration.

 * ``gmres.restart_length`` (`int`, default: 30)